 - Dashi stock, say sauce and mirin

-- Add stock from shiitake, soy sauce, mirin and dashi stock
+- Add soy sauce, sake, and dashi.

 ▶Let’s cook takikomi gohan with a traditional wood-fired rice cooker!